sukhanov-av/sukhanov-av/README.md

 <h3 align="center">QA engineer, IT enthusiast, Positive person </h3>

 I am looking for a job as a QA engineer (Junior).
 My CV in the link above.
-You can take a look at one of my examples of working with documentation, test cases, bug reports etc, that I completed during my education.
+You can take a look at one of my <a href="https://github.com/sukhanov-av/QA" target="_blank">examples</a>  of working with documentation, test cases, bug reports etc, that I completed during my education.

 Feel free to contact me in any convenient way:
 - sukhanov_av@bk.ru